gluucose/MGCM/README.md

 ## **🙋‍♀️ Feedback**

-- If you have any questions, you can submit an issue on GitHub, or contact me by email [jiaqicui2001@gmail.com](mailto:jiaqicui2001@gmail.com).
+- If you have any questions, please contact me by [email](mailto:jiaqicui2001@gmail.com).
-- Immediate response to minor issues may not be available.